-California elderly abuse laws encompass both criminal and civil statutes.
+California elder abuse laws encompass both criminal and civil statutes.
 In California, elders are defined as persons 65 years and older.
-Generally, elder abuse in California is defined as the abuse of an elder or dependent adult.
-On the criminal side, California primarily uses State Penal Codes 368 and 422 to prosecute crimes of abuse against elderly residents.
+Generally, elder abuse California is defined as the abuse of an elder or dependent adult, which can often cause unjustifiable physical pain or mental suffering.
+On the criminal side, California primarily uses State Penal Codes 368 and 422 to prosecute crimes of abuse/neglect against elderly or senior residents.
 On the civil side, the California Welfare and Institutions Code provisions 15610.3, 15630, and 15657 have been enacted by the California State Legislature to govern the process of identifying and reporting elder abuse.

 Elder Abuse California Penal Code

 The two main statutes within the California Penal Code that deal with elder abuse are Section 422 and Section 368.
 We discuss them in more depth below.

 Section (a) of California Penal Code 368 reads:

 “The Legislature finds and declares that crimes against elders and dependent adults are deserving of special consideration and protection, not unlike the special protections provided for minor children, because elders and dependent adults may be confused, on various medications, mentally or physically impaired, or incompetent, and therefore less able to protect themselves, to understand or report criminal conduct, or to testify in court proceedings on their own behalf.”